About OC Memory Lab

 OC Memory Lab Equipment

-- iMac Computer (Tustin Library only)
+- iMac Computer

-- Scanner w/ Transparency Unit
+- Scanner w/ Transparency Unit (scanning up to 12.5 inches by 16.5 inches)

 - Video Converter

-- VHS-DVD Combo Deck
+- VHS Deck

 - S-VHS Deck